MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 1. Once at the hive prompt, enter the following statements to create a new table named **log4jlogs** by using sample data already available on your cluster.

     <pre>
 	DROP TABLE log4jLogs;
 	CREATE EXTERNAL TABLE log4jLogs(t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string)
-    ROW FORMAT DELIMITED FIELDS TERMINATED BY ' ' STORED AS TEXTFILE LOCATION 'wasb:///example/data/';
+	ROW FORMAT DELIMITED FIELDS TERMINATED BY ' '
+	STORED AS TEXTFILE LOCATION 'wasb:///example/data/';
 	SELECT t4 AS sev, COUNT(&#42) AS cnt FROM log4jLogs WHERE t4 = '[ERROR]' GROUP BY t4;
     </pre>

-    The DROP TABLE line removes any existing table named log4jLogs if it exists.
+    The **DROP TABLE** line removes any existing table named log4jLogs if it exists.

-    CREATE EXTERNAL TABLE creates a new "external" table in the Hive.
+    **CREATE EXTERNAL TABLE** creates a new "external" table in the Hive.
 External tables store only the table definitions in Hive; the data is left in the original location.

-    To tell Hive what format the data is in, the ROW FORMAT says each row is separated by spaces.
+    To tell Hive what format the data is in, the **ROW FORMAT** says each row is separated by spaces.

-    STORED AS TEXTFILE LOCATION ; tells Hive where the data is stored and that it is a text file.
+    **STORED AS TEXTFILE LOCATION** tells Hive where the data is stored and that it is a text file.
 The wasb:// is the default file system built into HDInsight and stands for Windows Azure Storage Blob.

-    Finally, SELECT counts all the rows where column t4 contains the value [ERROR].
+    Finally, **SELECT** counts all the rows where column t4 contains the value [ERROR].

     You will see output like the following when all commands are entered.
     <pre>